VolistxTeam/Framework/README.md

 ```

 ### Usage
+First, copy `.env.example` to `.env`.

-You have to register to MaxMind, get an API key and put it inside .env file.
+You have to register to MaxMind, get an API key and put it inside `.env` file.
 After that, run following commands:

 ```